technical-ko/Writeups/corCTF-2021/web-devme/README.md

 Examining the request sent when clicking the "Submit email" button using Burp showed that the endpoint is using GraphQL:

 ![Find Graphql](/corCTF-2021/web-devme/screenshots/burpfindgraphql.PNG)

-GraphiQL is a simple program for writing and sending GraphQL queries.
 We used it here to test to see if introspection has been turned off in the with the following query:
+I tried out GraphiQL, as it was recommended as a simple program for writing and sending GraphQL queries.
+However, one could just as easily create their own query string or JSON object and send it via POST in the manner described [here](https://dgraph.io/docs/graphql/api/requests/).

 ![Introspection](/corCTF-2021/web-devme/screenshots/introspection1.PNG)